affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.ReformattedResume or`: ReformattedResume or ComponentsMzfa75Responses401ErrorContentApplicationJsonSchema or
+`~affinda.models.ReformattedResume or ~affinda.models.RequestError`: ReformattedResume or RequestError, or the result of cls(response)

 <a name="operations._affinda_api_operations.AffindaAPIOperationsMixin.delete_reformatted_resume"></a>